-- This online course is organized into weekly modules, each consisting of reading assignments, power points, and discussion board questions uploaded by the professor.
-There may also be films/documentaries relevant to the material within each module. - Students can expect to receive replies to emails to the professor within 24-48 hours.
-Reply times may be extended over weekends and holidays. - Students enrolled in this section of AMH 2020 are expected to use Canvas, the OpenStax textbook website, and their GCSC email address for accessing the learning materials for this course and for all internet-based communication. - Students enrolled in this course will be required to: - Read all of the textbook chapters assigned within each Learning Module; - Complete all assignments by the scheduled date; - Contribute to the Discussion Board at least once per module; - Complete all quizzes and exams AS SCHEDULED (see the course calendar in Canvas). - Contact the instructor via email at once with any problems or issues.
+- I have more than 20 years of teaching experience, so please let me know of problems or issues as soon as possible.
+I am always open to questions and to handling any problems you are experiencing with the course. - The course is organized into unit modules, each consisting of reading assignments, terms lists, and films/documentaries relevant to the material within each module. - Students can expect to receive replies to emails to the professor within 24 hours-48 hours on weekends. - Students enrolled in this section of AMH 2020 are expected to use Canvas, and their BDS email address for accessing the learning materials for this course and for all internet-based communication. - The primary learning activities in this course will be watching and taking thorough notes on each of the lectures, reading all of the assigned pages within the textbook, contributing to our ongoing class discussions, and completing all other assigned activities. - Students enrolled in this course will be required to: - Listen to and take thorough notes on the lectures assigned with each Learning Module; - Read all of the textbook pages assigned within each Learning Module; - Contribute to the class discussions; - Complete all exams AS SCHEDULED (see the course schedule in Canvas). - Contact the instructor via email at once with any problems or issues.
 I cannot handle problems unless you make me aware of them.